JesusGPriego/JavaScript-Learning/README.md

 # Video

 Simple video "background" whose controls are not accesible.
 Can be paused or resumed playin' with a button in the overlay using JS.

+# Scroll

+Responsive web sample.
+Scroll is always smooth and get the user exactly where they wanted to be.
+This is possible by using methods such as getBoundingClientRect() and pageYOffset.